Class Teacher in Ross Class is Mrs Pearce

 Your child should have their book bag in school every day.
 Please check the book back daily for messages and letters.

 Contact books are for correspondence between home and school.
-These should be handed in every morning by the children and will be given back every afternoon.
+This is for any non-urgent messages.
+Your child must hand this in every morning and it will be given back every afternoon.
 Watch out for the yellow card flap which indicates a new message has been written in the book.
-Please fill in the white card stuck in the contact book to inform us about which adults are permitted to collect your child and the day(s) they will be collecting.
-It is also important that you keep your contact details up to date and you must inform the School Office immediately if there are any changes.
+Please check the white card is up to date with names of the adults who are permitted to collect your child and the day(s) they will be collecting.
+It is also important that you immediately inform the School Office if there are any changes to your contact details.

 Reading Record Books